brillout/wildcard-api/docs/readme.template.md

 Both gRPC and Wildcard are RPC tools.
-While gRPC focuses on cross-platform support (Go, Python, Java, C++, etc.), Wildcard only supports the Node.js-browser stack.
+While gRPC focuses on cross-platform support (Go, Python, Java, C++, etc.), Wildcard only supports the Browser - Node.js stack.
 This allows Wildcard to have a simple design (with a mere 1.1K-LOCs) and to be super easy to use.

-Wildcard's simplicity and flexibility excel most for prototypes that are quickly evolving.
+Wildcard's simplicity and flexibility excel most for prototypes that quickly evolve.

-If you are a full-stack JavaScript developer using a framework such as Next.js or Nuxt, and your frontend is the only consumer of your backend's API, then Wildcard is, compared to REST/GraphQL, superior in virtually every way.
+If you are a full-stack JavaScript developer and your frontend is the only consumer of your backend's API, then Wildcard is, compared to REST/GraphQL, superior in virtually every way.

 If you are unfamiliar with RPC, then check out [RPC vs REST/GraphQL](/docs/rpc.md#rpc-vs-restgraphql).